| Eowyn awoke to feel Legolas' lips

 "Very well," said Legolas.
 "There is much to do.

-Haldir, I presume your guards will have records of any guests
+March Warden, I presume that your guards will have records of

-that have left the colony since last night?"
-Haldir nodded.
+anyone who has left the colony since last night?"
+Haldir

+nodded.
 "Good.
-Have anyone that has left brought back to Eryn Carantaur;
+Have anyone who has left brought back to city,

 and seal the border until further notice."